Skip to main content

 Ninth Street Internal Medicine in Philadelphia closed on March 3, 2026.
 Most of the practice's providers, including Dr. Abraham Dubb and Dr. David Seth Share, moved one block over to Penn Primary Care Walnut Street.
 Patients can follow them to Penn Medicine or move to a private practice like Fishtown Medicine.

-Ninth Street Internal Medicine Closed: A Guide for Patients
+Ninth Street Internal Medicine Building

-Ninth Street Internal Medicine Building Ninth Street Internal Medicine Logo If you were a patient at Ninth Street Internal Medicine, you likely already know that the practice legally closed its doors on March 3, 2026.
 The closure of Ninth Street Internal Medicine marks a real transition for its patients.
-Change in healthcare can be stressful, especially when it involves the Philadelphia providers you trust with your well-being.
+Change in healthcare can be stressful, particularly when it involves the Philadelphia providers you trust with your well-being.
 This guide is here to help you understand where your physician went, what to do with your records, and what your options for future care look like.

 Where did the Ninth Street Internal Medicine providers go?

 According to the practice's announcement, the following providers joined the Penn Medicine network.
 They relocated to the Penn Primary Care Walnut Street Practice, which is only one block from the original Ninth Street office.
-Relocating providers:

 • Abraham Dubb, MD (Dr. Ash knows Dr. Dubb from his Oak Street Health days.)